©2021 Key Financials. All Rights Reserved

 1. Contributions made to your pension qualify for Tax Relief.
 The government actively encourages you to invest in a pension by offering tax relief.

 2. The investment returns in your pension will also accumulate tax free.
 Compare this to a Deposit Account where the current Tax Rate is 41% on interest.
 During the lifetime of a pension this will make a large difference to your Pension Fund.
-With a large range of options available for Pensions in Ireland, an independent broker will analyse your needs and research the market to find the most suitable pension for you.
-Our Qualified Financial Advisers will provide you with Independent Impartial Advice on Pensions from a range of Providers.
-It is important to regularly review your pension to ensure it continues to meet your needs and that your pension is performing the best it can.
+With a large range of options available for Pensions in Ireland, a financial broker will analyse your needs and research the market to find the most suitable pension for you.
+Our Qualified Financial Advisers will provide you with Impartial Advice on Pensions from a range of Providers.
+It is important to regularly review your pension to ensure it continues to meet your needs and that your pension is performing.

 Key Financials can provide a Free Pension Review, even if you took your pension out through another provider, to ensure that: